 Google considers user experience in its search engine to rank pages.

 It is not new.
-Already, some signals validate whether a web page is optimized for mobile or whether the website is secure.
+Already, some page experience signals validate whether a web page is optimized for mobile or whether the website is secure.

-In its journey to offer a “better web” and ever richer user-centric experiences, Google has opened the door with new on-page elements that will influence SEO on the midterm.
+In its journey to offer a “better web” and ever richer user-centric experiences, Google has announced a new ranking factors that will influence SEO in 2021: The Core Web Vitals.

-These signals relate to the page loading speed, responsiveness and visual stability.
-They bear the sweet name of Core Web Vitals and will be taken into account in Google Search’s algorithm in May 2021.
+These ranking signals relate to the page loading speed, responsiveness and visual stability and will be taken into account in Google Search’s algorithm in May 2021.

 Table of Contents

 Google and the user experience

 Google’s mission is to provide the best experience for users of its search engine.

 You might like or dislike it, but Google is shaping the Web and invites (or forces) website owners to follow the “best” practices.